The Life Sciences Law Review: Austria

 Violations of advertising rules can be enforced by the public authorities or by competitors via the Unfair Trade Practices Act or arbitrated under the Pharmig Code of Conduct.
 Advertising of prescription-only products aimed at laypersons is prohibited, but advertising of over-the-counter products is generally permissible, except if the product is reimbursed by the social security fund.
 This prohibition does not apply if the product was included against the will of the marketing authorisation holder.
 Advertisements for non-approved medicinal products or non-approved indications are permissible at scientific events mainly targeting non-Austrian professionals.

 The industry association for medical devices (Austromed) has also published a code of conduct, which provides further guidance concerning the restrictions imposed by the Medical Devices Act.
-The Austromed Code of Conduct specifically stipulates that financial means designated for research purposes must be transferred to accounts supervised by independent bodies.
-The costs for accommodation and participation in a congress not organised by the medical device company can be taken over if the congress aims to provide scientific knowledge with respect to the product of the supporting company.
+The Austromed Code of Conduct specifically stipulates that financial means designated for research purposes must be transferred to accounts supervised by independent bodies.22 The costs for accommodation and participation in a congress not organised by the medical device company can be taken over if the congress aims to provide scientific knowledge with respect to the product of the supporting company.
 The participating physician must provide a report about the knowledge gained, and this is considered as a possible reason for taking over the accommodation and participation costs.
 If the medical device company organises the congress or an educational event, physicians can only be invited if the invitation is issued to the department and not to the individual physician.
-It is envisaged that medical device companies shall not any longer directly support physicians, but only provide grants to organisations that arrange scientific events.
+It is envisaged that medical device companies shall no longer directly support physicians, but only provide grants to organisations that arrange scientific events.

 x Distributors and wholesalers